DarkAtra/v-rising-discord-bot/docs/index.md

 * displaying the current gear level of all players in the status embed
 * posting a message in a discord channel when a player joins or leaves the V Rising server
-* displaying a PVP kill feed on discord
+* posting a message in a discord channel whenever someone died in a PVP fight
+* posting a message in a discord channel whenever a VBlood was killed
+* posting a message in a discord channel whenever someone breached a castle

 Here's an example of what that would look like: